ceph/ceph/doc/glossary.rst

                 provides a gateway to both the Amazon S3 RESTful API and the OpenStack Swift API.

+        scrubs

+                The processes by which Ceph ensures data integrity.
+During the process of scrubbing, Ceph generates a catalog of all objects in a placement group, then ensures that none of the objects are missing or mismatched by comparing each primary object against its replicas, which are stored across other OSDs.
+Any PG is determined to have a copy of an object that is different than the other copies or is missing entirely is marked "inconsistent" (that is, the PG is marked "inconsistent").

+                There are two kinds of scrubbing: light scrubbing and deep scrubbing (also called "normal scrubbing" and "deep scrubbing", respectively).
+Light scrubbing is performed daily and does nothing more than confirm that a given object exists and that its metadata is correct.
+Deep scrubbing is performed weekly and reads the data and uses checksums to ensure data integrity.

+                See :ref:`Scrubbing <rados_config_scrubbing>` in the RADOS OSD Configuration Reference Guide and page 141 of *Mastering Ceph, second edition* (Fisk, Nick.
+2019).

         secrets
                 Secrets are credentials used to perform digital authentication whenever privileged users must access systems that require